0xh34rtl3ss/TieTurn/README.md

-# N00b Entity - Digital Financial Companion
+# Bank Appointment Booking System

-A proof of concept system for RHB Get Your Hack On: ASEAN 2023 Virtual Hackathon
+A proof of concept system for RHB

 ## Problem Statement

 Inefficiency and inconvenience in current physical banking services.
-- Require to visit a cash deposit machine or a branch to deposit cheques
 - Require to visit a branch for appointments for consultations

 ## Objectives